 The Londonderry Collection at Mount Stewart

-In 2013, the Executors of the Londonderry Estate approached the National Trust with the offer, on loan, of a significant group of family-owned works of art and memorabilia.
-Subsequently, three portraits were allocated to Mount Stewart through the Acceptance in Lieu of Inheritance Tax scheme, which is administered by Arts Council England.
+The Executors of the Londonderry Estate have kindly loaned a significant group of family-owned works of art and memorabilia.
+At the same time, three portraits were allocated to Mount Stewart through the Acceptance in Lieu of Inheritance Tax scheme (AIL), which is administered by Arts Council England.

 The loan arose from the settlement of the estate of the 9th Marquess of Londonderry, who died in 2012.
 He had already generously loaned Mount Stewart the family’s State Chariot in 2010, which is housed in the coach house just off the path from the car park.

-Prior to the AIL allocations already mentioned here, were further groups of items, including two early landscape views of the demesne by Solomon Delane, c1786.
-Together, these magnificent loans and transfers have helped preserve Mount Stewart’s character and spirit of place as well as ensuring the items are available for everyone to enjoy and experience.
+Prior to the AIL allocations were further groups of items including two early landscape views of the demesne by Solomon Delane, c1786.
+Together these magnificent loans and transfers have helped preserve Mount Stewart’s character and spirit of place as well as ensuring the items are available for everyone to enjoy and experience.

 We would also like to thank HM Government, HMRC and Arts Council England for their continued support of the Acceptance in Lieu Scheme which has seen so many great works of art saved for the nation.

 These displays have been made possible as a result of the Government Indemnity Scheme.
-Mount Stewart would like to thank HM Government for providing Government Indemnity and the Department for Culture, Media and Sport and Arts Council England for arranging the indemnity.
+We would like to thank HM Government for providing Government Indemnity and the Department for Culture, Media and Sport and Arts Council England for arranging the indemnity.